wojtekgoo/wojtekgoo.github.io/_posts/2021-04-10-HEVD_Stack_Overflow.md

 ## HEVD

 This series will be about exploitation of the [Hacksys Extreme Vulnerable Driver](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
-This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in Ring 0 exploitation. <br>There are multiple good articles out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
+This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in Ring 0 exploitation.<br>There are multiple good articles out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
 However, I noticed that for every exploit I had to combine many different resources to really understand what the vulnerability is about and how to use it, as I could never find a single page that would do the job.
 Hence I decided to describe it once again for my own reference.

 **I will not explain:**
 + how to install HEVD
 + how to set up a lab environment

-It is not interesting for me and
+There are good resources that already did it (e.g. [here](https://fluidattacks.com/blog/windows-kernel-debugging/) or [here](https://www.exploit-db.com/docs/44094))

+### Vulnerability